 The Holy Blossom Temple Student and Young Professionals Engagement Portal

-This program has been created to invite young adults between ages 19 and 30 to become members of Holy Blossom at an affordable rate.
-Thanks to generous donors to the Holy Blossom Congregational Appeal, we are able to offer membership at Holy Blossom Temple from no cost to low cost for those under 30, including a 10% discount for those in committed relationships.
+This program has been created to invite young adults between ages 19 and 35 to become members of Holy Blossom at an affordable rate.
+Thanks to generous donors to the Holy Blossom Congregational Appeal, we are able to offer membership at Holy Blossom Temple from no cost to low cost for those under 35.

 As part of this initiative, our members 19 and older will need to register for their own memberships (including High Holy Day tickets).